BAK2K3/hard-drivers/TESTING.md

 **As an interested customer, I want to know how much the service costs.**

-All pages on the site make reference to the pricing structure of the business.
+All pages on the site refer to the pricing structure of the business.
 The _"Home"_ page makes simple reference to it, the _"About"_ page elaborates on this pricing structure and presents users with the Package Table, and the _"Enquire"_ page provides both the Package Table and a tooltip on the Budget section of the form to explain the additional packages/peripherals are excluded from the cost of the customer's budget.
 On the _"Enquire"_ page, on large viewports, the user is presented with the package table next to the enquiry form.
 On tablets and mobile devices, this package table is hidden, and users are presented with a link to view package details (in the same style as that on the about page) via a modal.
 The colour design and structural layout of the Package Table is representative to that of the rest of the site to maintain consistency.